dhirajdatascientist/Languages/Language/Kannada/001_Kannada.md

     - Hegiddeera?
 1. I am fine
     - Chennagiddeeni.
-1. Hope you are fine
+1. Are you ok?/How are you?
     - Chennagiddeera?
 1. Then, what's up?
     - Matte, enu samachara?